Stable solutions to fractional semilinear equations: uniqueness, classification, and approximation results: Approximation of stable solutions

 To conclude, since $v$ is a stable $L^1$-weak solution to \eqref{Eq:SemilinearProblem} with $-M\leq v\leq u$, \Cref{Prop:UniquenessIfNotEig} yields that $u \equiv v$, concluding the proof. \end{proof}

-\begin{remark} Note that the strict convexity hypothesis of $f$ has been used only in the last point of the proof, to use \Cref{Prop:UniquenessIfNotEig} in its general form.
-Nevertheless, \Cref{Th:HsAppConvex} can be generalized to (non strict) convex nonlinearities, at least if $\s\geq 1/2$.
-Indeed, if $f$ is affine, then necessarily $f(t) = a + \lambda_1 t$ for all $t\geq -M$, and since $f$ is globally Lipschitz it follows that $u$ is bounded (this can be seen using a bootstrap argument); we can take then $f_k = f$ and $u_k = u$ for every $k\in \N$.
-Otherwise, if $f$ is not affine then uniqueness of solutions holds as well (as explained in \Cref{Remark:StrictConvexity}). \end{remark}
+\begin{remark} Note that the strict convexity hypothesis of $f$ has been used only in the last point of the proof, to use \Cref{Prop:UniquenessIfNotEig}.
+Nevertheless, \Cref{Th:HsAppConvex} could be generalized to (non strictly) convex nonlinearities in some cases.
+Indeed, if $f$ is piecewise affine\footnote{That is, defined piecewise in a finite number of intervals and affine in each of these intervals.}, since $f$ is globally Lipschitz it follows that $u$ is bounded (this can be seen using a bootstrap argument); we can take then $f_k = f$ and $u_k = u$ for every $k\in \N$.
+In particular, note that if $\s\geq 1/2$ we showed in \Cref{Remark:StrictConvexity} that if $f$ is not strictly convex and uniqueness does not hold, then necessarily $f(t) = a + \lambda_1 t$ for all $t\geq -M$ (and thus also the approximation result holds).